SciML/Surrogates.jl/docs/src/neural.md

-# Neural network surrogate tutorial
+# Neural Network Surrogate Tutorial

 It's possible to define a neural network as a surrogate, using Flux.
 This is useful because we can call optimization methods on it.